 What Is Windows Registry? 🤔

-Most Windows users never hear about Windows Registry—and are oblivious of its existence—until they experience broken Registry items.
 This is because the registry does its work in the background.
 It is automatically enabled when you turn on your computer.

 Windows Registry is the total of all databases containing options, settings, all the vital information, and values for hardware and software installed in the computer.
-Regardless of what version of Windows you are using there is a Registry.
+Regardless of what version of Windows you are using, there is a Registry.

-When you want to change or update or upgrade software, the computer refers to the Registry to obtain relevant keys and values for that software.
-As you work with the software and make changes with it on it, the Registry updates itself.
+As you work with the software and make changes with it it, the Registry updates itself.
 The same applies to hardware installation and usage.

-There are two important elements contained in the Registry: keys and values
+There are two important elements contained in the Registry: keys and values.

 Keys and Values

-When you install software or hardware the initial configuration settings are stored as keys and values.
-These settings include information such as program location, version, and how to start the program.
-Changes made to the configuration will be updated while the hardware or software is being used.
+When you install software or hardware, the initial configuration settings are stored as keys and values.
+These settings include program location, version, and how to start the program.

 Regedit

-Since most of the operation of the Registry is done automatically, you may be wondering if there is a way for you to make changes in the Registry manually or even view the entries in the Registry.
+Since most of the operation of the Registry is done automatically, you may be wondering if there is a way for you to manually make changes in the Registry or even view the entries in the Registry.
 This is why Regedit is important.

 Regedit is a free utility included by default in every version of Windows.
 It is an editor for Windows Registry.
 It allows you to access and configure the Registry.

 In reality, RegEdit is a component of the Registry.
-It is that part of the registry that makes it possible for you to not only view but make changes in the Registry itself.
-You access the Registry editor by executing the RegEdit from the command prompt or by using the search box in the start menu.
+That part of the registry makes it possible for you to not only view but make changes in the Registry itself.

 What Are Broken Registry Items?